twilio-labs/masked-communications-app/README.md

 7. Start your npm server
 > npm start

+# Authorization
+This app protects API calls to /sessions with basic auth.
+You can set your basic auth username and password in the .env file.

 # Using
 This application provides an endpoint to create a conversation for participants to communicate and a landing page to simplify getting started.